-Chris Held (b.
-1978, Atlanta, GA) lives and works in Brooklyn, New York.
+Chris Held (b.1978, Atlanta, GA) lives and works in Brooklyn, New York.
 He received a BFA in Furniture Making from the Oregon College of Art and Craft in 2006 and an MFA in Sculpture from the Minneapolis College of Art and Design in 2010.
 From 2007-2013 he co-owned and operated Von Tundra, a design and art collaborative specializing in the design of one-off and limited edition furniture, commercial spaces, and conceptual exhibitions.
-Held is the founder and Head Curator of JONALDDUDD, an art and design exhibition that takes place annually in concert with NYC Design Week.
+Held is a co-Curator of JONALDDUDD, an annual art and design exhibition, as well as a co-Producer of Heather Metal Parking Lot, an annual Heavy Metal themed party supported by The Wassaic Project Artist Residency.

 Held has been the recipient of honors and awards from a variety of institutions including, the Foundation for Contemporary Art, New York, NY (2012), Core77 Design Awards (2013), Regional Arts and Culture Council, Portland, OR (2012), Denver Art Museum (2009), Portland Spaces Design Awards (2009), and ShowPDX Design Awards (2008), and the Ethel Morrison VanDerlip Foundation (2010).
 His work has been reviewed by a range of print and online sources, including: Hyperallergic, Gestalten, Dwell, Art LTD., Dezeen, Art Papers, Designboom, Art Knowledge News, Surface, Design Milk, Futu, Damn Magazine, Nylon, and It’s Nice That.